jahid-hasan-babu/Dating-app-backend/Readme.md

-# Server with Typescript, PostgreSQL, Prisma and zod validation
+# Server with Typescript, MongoDB, Prisma and zod validation

 ## How to run this project